Elpho LogoElpho

 }

-How it works: use("math") loads the safe math helpers.
+How it works: use("math") enables the safe math helpers.
 We generate a number withrandom(), floor it, then add 1. ctx.reply sends the string back to Discord.

 Step 2 Branches and loops